nanogiants/nestjs-swagger-api-exception-decorator/README.md

 NestJS Swagger decorator for specifying API exceptions.
 This is a wrapper for `@ApiResponse(...)` which uses `message` and `status` inside NestJS `HttpException` as description and HTTP status code in the Swagger documentation.
 You can pass any subclass of `HttpException` to the decorator.
 This decorator is especially useful if you want to define multiple custom exceptions per status code.

 When using custom exceptions it's names will be used as example name in API documentation.
+If multiple exceptions with the same name exist, the description will be extended by the additional exceptions description.

 # Examples